 - Focus on strategic work

 Let your outsource partner do more of the heavy lifting for standard operations, running the day-to-day and enhancements for the IT ecosystem you already have.
 Use your team’s business knowledge to drive innovation for the company.
-Where you can really make a difference as an IT partner is helping the business evolve to new levels with new sources of revenue, improved customer experience and reductions in operating expenses.
+Where you can really make a difference as an IT partner is helping the business evolve to new levels with new sources of revenue, improved customer experience, and reductions in operating expenses.

 - Up-skill your people

-Leveraging an outsource model for certain areas of the operation will free up time for you to focus on internal teams and helping them grow.
+Leveraging an outsourcing model for certain areas of the operation will free up time for you to focus on internal teams and help them grow.
 Invest in the exceptional employees you have—present them with opportunities to develop new technical and personal competencies, like learning agility and collaboration skills.
 Hire for factors like industry knowledge and the desire to learn, then teach the technology or leverage your MSP for more of the technical work.

 - Open your doors to diversity

 Choosing partners with a diverse talent pool can bring new resources to your organization.
 Diversity is a competitive advantage that brings measurable benefits as well as improved workplace culture, making it a focus for major global corporations.
-As an example, the neurodiverse community is an untapped area for recruitment, and their skillsets are a good fit for a wide range of positions, including technology, finance, and operations.
+As an example, the neurodiverse community is an untapped area for recruitment, and their skill sets are a good fit for a wide range of positions, including technology, finance, and operations.

 At a time when enterprises are struggling to find and keep digital talent, third parties are becoming that much more essential in providing the skills that today’s enterprise IT teams need.
 Strategic outsourcing can enable organizations to foster innovation, grow their business, and improve operational agility without taking on more risk.